rootAvish/spam-subvert/README.md

 What this script is doing is checking if in in common nouns a word is existing and replaces that word with the noun if there is one and if there is not, removes the word.

-Only checked for noun uptill now.
+Only checked for noun for now.
+Actually checking for others is simple, I am just not getting a way to completely use the synsets in nltk.